 So you think you might like to become a pediatrician's nurse assistant…

 Pediatric nursing assistants help registered nurses and physicians tend to the needs of young patients.
 Some of the duties of these professionals include feeding and bathing patients and checking patients' vital signs.
 They also might administer medication.
+A pediatric nurse assistant can also be referred to as a Certified Nursing Assistant (CNA), or a pediatric CNA, if they've received certification.
 Nursing assistants spend long days on their feet and often need to lift patients, which can lead to injuries.
 These workers usually have full-time schedules and may need to work nights and weekends, since pediatric hospitals run 24 hours a day.

 |Degree Level||Postsecondary certificate program|

 |Degree Field||Nursing aide or nursing assistant|

 |Key Skills||Verbal and listening communication skills, compassion, and patience; familiarity with medical recording software; familiarity with patient-care tools like defibrillators and thermometers|

 |Median Salary (2019)*||$29,640 (median for all nursing assistants and orderlies)|

 Sources: *U.S. Bureau of Labor Statistics, O*NET OnLine